smartbone-org/SmartBone-2/docs/smartbone.md

 - Spring will return the bone to its rest position sort of like jelly

-- Distance will keep the bones at a fixed distance from eachother and is always pulled downwards
+- Distance will keep the bones at a fixed distance from each other and is always pulled downwards

 - Rope will keep the bones distance between 0 and their rest length and is always pulled downwards